 - Consequential Changes Overview – giving a high-level overview of the changes to each Clause and Schedule of the MRA, each MRA Agreed Procedure and the Data Transfer Catalogue.

 - Consequential Changes RAID Log – Details the Risks, Assumptions, Issues and Dependencies noted during the review of the required changes.

-- MRA Consequential Changes Red-lined – an updated version of the MRA with tracked changes.
+- Master Registration Agreement Consequential Changes Red-lined – an updated version of the MRA with tracked changes.